palle-k/ER-Editor/README.md

 #ER-Editor
-**Coming Soon: English Localization**

-Editor zur Erstellung und Bearbeitung von Enity-Relationship-Modellen zum Entwurf von Datenbanken
+Editor for Creation and Editing of Entity-Relationship-Models

 ##Features
-* Erstellung von ER-Modellen
+* Creation of ER-Models
-  * Einfaches Hinzufügen von Entitäten und Relationships
+  * Easy adding of Entitäten and Relationships
-  * Entitäten
-    * Hinzufügen von Attributen
+  * Entities
+    * Adding Attributes
-    * Schlüsselattribute
+    * Key Attributes
-    * Vererbung
+    * Inheritance
     * Aggregation
   * Relationships
-    * Verschiedene Kardinalitäten (1:1, 1:n, n:m)
+    * Different Cardinalities (1:1, 1:n, n:m)
-* Export als Bild
+* Export as PNG-Image
-* Export als Relationales Modell
+* Export as relational model
-  * ER-Modell kann automatisch in relationales Modell umgewandelt werden
-  * Alle Entitäten und Relationships werden optimal umgewandelt
-* Hochentwickelter Renderalgorithmus

-##Dokumentation
-Eine genaue Dokumentation mit Beschreibungen aller Funktionen ist im Programm enthalten
+  * automatic conversion from ER-Model to relational Model
+  * efficient conversion of Entities and Relationships
+* Sofisticated Rendering Algorithm

+##Documentation
+A detailed documentation can be found inside the app by clicking on Help>Show Help

 ##Lizenz
 Copyright (c) 2015 Palle